Alexisdevpro/Alexisdevpro/README.md

 # 💫 About Me:
 👋 Hi, I’m @Alexisdevpro I 'm student of cybersecurity.
 I have a lot of knowledge from CTF and pentesting.
-I share a lot of useful commands and some rootkits, I share the most interesting and useful ones !<br><br>OSINT is one of my passion in which i have a lot of skills<br><br>I do it all legally 😉 an educational purpose !
+I share a lot of useful commands and some rootkits, I share the most interesting and useful ones !<br><br>OSINT is one of my passion in which i have a lot of skills<br>I'm skilled in Forensics and Reversing, with a passion for unraveling digital mysteries.<br><br>I do it all legally 😉 an educational purpose !

 ## 🌐 Socials: